Toggle menu

 For further detail of Lewes District Council's performance, the report can be found here: Improving Recycling - Appendix C Performance analysis.pdf (PDF, 161 KB)

-We are not changing how often we collect recycling, food waste or garden waste.
+We did not change how often we collect recycling, food waste or garden waste.

 If you currently have a slimline refuse bin (140 litre), you can request a larger refuse bin (240) here: